lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module4_Assignments.md

 # 4. AI-Enhanced Assignments and Exam Preparation
-*This phase involves designing AI-assisted assessment strategies that align with learning goals while promoting authenticity, clarity, and integrity*
+*AI-assisted assessment strategies that align with learning goals while promoting authenticity, clarity, and integrity*

 This phase involves designing AI-assisted assessment strategies that align with learning goals while promoting authenticity, clarity, and integrity.
 Key tasks include designing formative and summative assessments, creating authentic tasks like case studies or AI-assisted projects, developing clear rubrics to define performance expectations, and ensuring accessibility and academic integrity.
 AI can assist in differentiating assessment types, designing real-world tasks, and drafting rubrics.